jimktrains/k4/README.md

 Tasks are functions with two parts, `setup` and `body`.
 In `setup`, all allocations must happen.
 All `setup`s for all tasks will be run before any `body` is executed.
 The `body` of each task will be executed in a loop.
-Execution of `body` will start at the begining unless it had `yeild`ed.
+Execution of `body` will start at the beginning unless it had `yeild`ed.

 ### Interuppts

-Iterupts are similar to tasks, but not executed in a loop, but when they the interuppt happens.
+Interrupts are similar to tasks, but not executed in a loop, but when they the interrupt happens.